Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": Appendix

-These inequalities were later improved, and the martingale structure further exploited, to get wonderfully sharp results.
-In my opinion, the nicest is that presented in the supplementary material \cite{Hensen2015b} of the paper Hensen et al. (2015) \cite{Hensen2015a} published in \emph{Nature} as the first ever successful ``loophole-free'' Bell type experiment.
-Consider such an experiment and let us say that the $n$th trial results in a success, if and only if the two outcomes are equal and the settings are \emph{not} both the setting with label ``2'', or the two outcomes are opposite and the settings \emph{are} both the setting with label ``2''.
-Recall that measurement outcomes take the values $\pm 1$; the settings will be labelled ``1'' and ``2'', and these labels correspond to certain choices of measurement directions, in each of the two wings of the experiment.
-The quantum engineering is such as to ensure a large positive correlation between the outcomes for setting pairs $11$, $12$ and $21$, but a large negative correlation for setting pair $22$.
+Gill's methods were further refined.
+Hensen et al. (2015) \cite{Hensen2015}, reporting the first ever successful ``loophole-free'' Bell-type experiment in the journal \emph{Nature}, also derived and employed a new martingale based modification of the CHSH inequality.
+Consider such an experiment and let us say that the $n$th trial results in a success, if and only if the two outcomes are equal and the settings are the pair $(1, 2)$, or the two outcomes are opposite and the settings are not the pair $(1, 2)$.
+The quantum engineering is such as to ensure a large positive correlation between the outcomes for setting pair $(1,2)$ and a large negative correlation for setting pairs $(1,1)$, $(2,1)$ and $(2,2)$.
 Let us denote the total number of successes in a fixed number, $N$, of trials, by $S_N$.
-Then Hensen et al.~(2015a, b) \cite{Hensen2015a, Hensen2015b}, and see also Bierhorst (2015) \cite{Bierhorst2015} and Elkouss and Wehner (2016) \cite{ElkoussWehner2016} for further generalisations, show that, for all $x$,
+Then Hensen et al.~(2015) \cite{Hensen2015} show that, for all $x$, under the assumption of local realism,

-where $\mathrm{Bin}(N, p)$ denotes a binomally distributed random variable with parameters $N$, the number of trials, and success probability, per independent trial, $p$.
+where $\mathrm{Bin}(N, p)$ denotes a binomially distributed random variable with parameters $N$, the number of trials, and success probability per independent trial $p$.

-Above I wrote ``under the assumption of local realism''.
-I emphasize that that is a bundle of physics concepts.
-The important point here is that a network of two classical PC's both performing a completely deterministic computation, and allowed to communicate over a classical wired connection \emph{between} every trial and the next, but not during each trial, does satisfy those assumptions.
+``The assumption of local realism'' is a bundle of physics concepts.
+Notice that a network of two classical PC's both performing a completely deterministic computation, and allowed to communicate over a classical wired connection \emph{between} every trial and the next, but not during each trial, does satisfy those assumptions.
 The theorem applies to a classical distributed computer simulation of the usual quantum optics lab experiment.
 Time trends and time jumps in the simulated physics, and correlations (dependency) due to use of memory of past settings (even of the past settings in the other wing in the experiment) do not destroy the theorem.
-It is driven \emph{solely} by the random choice anew, trial after trial, of one of the four pairs of settings, and such that each computer is only fed its own setting, not that given to the other computer.
+The probability inequality (12) is driven \emph{solely} by the completely random choice anew, trial after trial, of one of the four pairs of settings, while each computer is only fed its own setting, not that given to the other computer.
+Statistical randomisation neutralises effects of uncontrolled (and maybe even unknown) confounders, and leads to guaranteed $P$-values.